A DWI Charge – What You Need to Know

 Do I really need a lawyer for my case?

 You should be well aware that a DWI arrest is far from a DWI conviction.
 When you have an attorney, they can argue against your charges by utilizing a number of defenses.
-They can find evidence to prove that police officers had no probable cause to pull you over, that your breath or blood test was inaccurate, or that your rights were violated in some way.
+They can find evidence to prove those police officers had no probable cause to pull you over, that your breath or blood test was inaccurate, or that your rights were violated in some way.

 With so much at stake, you need a Houston DWI lawyer from The Martinez Law Firm to argue on your behalf.
 He is a Top DUI Lawyer as recognized by H Texas Magazine and Avvo.
 Representing clients throughout Houston for over 15 years, there is no case too complex.
 He believes that you are always innocent until proven guilty.
 Call today to find out how we can use our experience to benefit your case.